junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-19-SPN-Glimpses-4-1.md

 The psychic scrutinizes his face, asking in a caring, motherly voice, "What are you going to do?"

 Dean dodges her eyes, hating the pity in it.
-"What I always do, drive around, look for signs, look for him.
+"What I always do, driving around, looking for signs, looking for him.
 I'll come up with something."

 "Think you'll be alright?"
 Missouri opens the front door for him.

 "Ain't I always?"
 Dean manages to put a dangling smile on the lips, leaning in to give her a thankful farewell hug.

-He leaves Lawrence, Kansas miles behind him when the sun rises.
+He leaves Lawrence, Kansas miles behind him by the time the sun rises.

 <br>

 Life continues more or less the same, roads and bad diner food and cold coffee, nights and dreams and nightmares.
 Alone, with the Baby being the only company.

-Dean crashes a few hours of sleep once in a while, usually wakes in a start and sweat streaming down the spine.
-He finds it difficult to tell apart the blackness from the night sky and the memory of that splitting dimension in between he went in during the seance.
-He would just continue driving, to let the cold night wind dry the wetness on his skin and corner of his eyes.
+Dean crashes a few hours of sleep once in a while, usually wakes in a start with sweat streaming down the spine.
+He finds it difficult to tell apart the blackness from the night sky and the memory of that splitting dimension he went in during the seance.
+He would just continue driving, let the cold night wind dry the wetness on his skin and corner of his eyes.
 Soon, the night wind is not even cold anymore, he doesn't notice since when the spring is already around the corner.

 He still runs into cases, now that not only searching for witnesses of angels and giant creatures, but also extreme natural disasters and weird behaviors of wild animals.
 He finds a nest of vampires at the report of unprecedentedly wild giant bats, and ghosts of a whole family at the place where locals say the fog is always too thick and cold.
 Most of the times, they are just pranks and fake reports and actual natural events, he drives to the said locations anyway, just to be sure.
+He almost gets caught in the middle of a twin tornado, then a volcano explosion.

-A victim reports in Kansas catches his eyes somewhere around April, the keyword "blue handprint" and "internal organs liquified" poking at his nerves.
+A victim reports in Kansas catches his eyes somewhere around March, the keywords "blue handprint" and "internal organs liquified" poking at his nerves.
 His reasonable mind knows it can't be angels, can't be Cas, if anything.
-But there is no way when the word "blue" (just like Cas's eyes) and "handprint" (just like the one marked on his shoulder) are put together and he would let it slip away.
+But his brain reads the word "blue" (just like Cas's eyes) and "handprint" (just like the one marked on his shoulder), and the next thing he knows, he's on the US-50 heading west.

 Dean drives into the town of Topeka, Kansas two hours later.

-The coroner is not the most collaborative person to work with, and getting caught in the middle of the night in the coroner's office searching empty cases where the bodies should have been is certainly not helping his luck.
+The coroner is not the most collaborative person to work with, and getting caught in the middle of the night in the coroner's office searching the empty morgue where the bodies should have been is certainly not helping his luck.

 The djinn blinks her eyes blue while he gets tied hand behind body on a chair.
 That flashing electrical blue is the last thing he sees before sinking into the view of Purgatory.